 - Love does not boast

 - Love never fails

 Paul concludes this chapter in 13:13 with these words: “But now faith, hope, love, abide these three; but the greatest of these is love.”

 We must rely on our faith to pull us through these times.
 We must hope for better days.
 We must love ourselves, the ones close to us, our families, our communities and our world to make it a better place.

 Today, how will you grow in your love for others?
 First, you cannot become the loving person you desire to be apart from a loving and vibrant relationship with God.
 This love relationship must be cultivated first and foremost.
 Second, you must love those nearest to you.
 This means that if you are married, you focus on your spouse.
 If you have children, you prioritize your children.
 If you are serving in a ministry, you love those children, teens, or adults.

-You strive to love those in your life.
-Once you have accomplished this, you will be able to better love the world around you.
-God has called us to love people.
+Strive to love those in your life.
+Its a never-ending journey, but once you move in this direction, you will be able to better love the world around you.
+God has called us to love each other.
 Jesus said that all people will know we are His disciples by the love that we have for one another.